 I do feel like the group could need a bit more rules in regards to sharing blog posts, asking for website feedback and sharing collaboration opportunities.
-I know a lot of bloggers love these things, but I find that there are already so many Facebook groups out there that do these things that Matt’s Facebook group would stand out more if it really just focused on questions and advice around the business of blogging.
+I know a lot of bloggers love these things, but I find that there are already so many Facebook groups out there that do these things that the Superstar Blogging group would stand out more if it really just focused on questions and advice around the business of blogging.

-Chris Richardson, the WordPress tech master behind RTWLabs, is also Matt’s tech guy.
-And he offers free tech support for members of this course as an extra paid add-on.
+Chris Richardson, the WordPress tech master behind RTWLabs, is also Matt's tech guy.
+And he offers tech support for members of this course as an extra paid add-on.

 I actually already worked with Chris before I took the course, so I don't really know how it works when you're part of the course but I think it's definitely a bonus that you have someone like him to help you out when something refuses to work.

-If you’ve found this review and comparison useful and you’d like to sign up for one of these courses, I’d appreciate it if you would use one of my links:
+If you've found this review useful and you'd like to sign up for the course, I'd appreciate it if you would use my link.